-The survey that was conducted with the business community representatives is comprised of 19 questions.
+The survey that was conducted with the business community representatives is comprised of 18 questions.
 This chapter includes the details of answers given to these questions.
 For the majority of questions, the respondents were asked to give their answers in a scale between 1-7.
 In the evaluation of responses and preparation of graphs, the ranges of 1-2 and 6-7 were considered as clear responses, and the responses between 3-5 were given under a separate category.
 For example, if the question is about the effectiveness of a given institution in the prevention of corruption, '1-2' was considered as 'very effective,' '3,4,5' average, '6-7' 'not effective at all'.
-The numerical values were directly used for the responses used in the calculation of index.